schimen/killer-robot/README.md

 - [Robot pcb](./robot-pcb/): Printed circuit board supposed to control the robot.
 The robot brain runs on this hardware.
 - [Robot control center](./control-center/): Python GUI program that controls the robot via commands.
 - [Transmitter](./firmware/transmitter): Firmware for command transmitter, communicating with the control center via USB and the robot via radio.
+This transmitter is deprecated, all communication with Rupert uses BLE via the "Robot control center".

 ## Zephyr guide